-The Congress brings together NGAA Members, politicians, policy makers and industry stakeholders to ask the question, ’10 years on…Are we there yet?’
+The Congress brought together NGAA Members, politicians, policy makers and industry stakeholders to ask the question, ’10 years on…Are we there yet?’

-We will explore our shared vision for the next 10 years and beyond; future governance models that empower local government to lead in planning and development, and best practice in Precinct and Town Centre planning models.
+We explored our shared vision for the next 10 years and beyond; future governance models that empower local government to lead in planning and development, and looked at best practice in Precinct and Town Centre planning models.

 Prof. Clark is a global advisor, author, chairman, and non-executive director on cities and urban development.
 He is chairman of the Business of Cities Ltd, an advisory team providing intelligence and benchmarking services on cities to a global client base.
 These include inter-governmental organisations and major professional associations in sectors such as Technology, Real Estate & Construction, Retail, MICE, Manufacturing, Law, Higher Education, and Financial Services.

 Prof. Clark’s expertise covers city economies, globalisation and trade, planning and transport, city and metropolitan development, technology and smart cities, urban investment, national and regional strategies.

 Alan Tudge is the Federal Member for Aston and Minister for Cities, Urban Infrastructure and Population.

 This new portfolio brings together population policy with infrastructure and cities in order to better for our growth in our big urban centres.
 He has previously served as Minister for Citizenship and Multicultural Affairs, Minister for Human Services (where he introduced the cashless welfare card) and Parliamentary Secretary to the Prime Minister.